Welcome to Temple Beth El … situated in the outskirts of North Port, in beautiful SW Florida.

 “Egalitarianism is a philosophical thought system that emphasizes equality and equal treatment across gender, religion, economic status and political beliefs”.

-Stay safe: six feet away from the next person, stay home, wash your hands early and often for at least 20 seconds
+Stay safe: Stay home; six feet away from the next person when you must be in a group; wash your hands early and often for at least 20 seconds

 For a d’rash on today’s portions see our d’varim page

 We are all concerned about the spread of the COVID – 19 virus.
 The most important thing we need to remember is that we want to keep

 all of us, our families and everyone else safe from contamination.
 The symptoms that the CDC considers are a cough, a sore throat or a fever.
 Watch out for all of these things.